-This blog is written by Lee Gale Gruen to help Baby Boomers, seniors, retirees, and those soon to retire find joy, excitement, and satisfaction in life after retirement.
-Her public lecture on this subject is titled: “Reinventing Yourself in Your Retirement.”
+This blog is written by Lee Gale Gruen to help baby boomers, seniors, retirees, and those soon to retire find joy, excitement, and purpose in life after retirement.
+Her public lecture on this subject is titled: “Reinventing Yourself in Your Retirement Years.”
 Her memoir, Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class, is available by clicking here Amazon.com.
-Click here for her website: http://AdventuresWithDadTheBook.com
+Click here for her website: LeeGaleGruen.com

 Now, on to my blog: